rightscale-cookbooks/rs-application_php/README.md

   application code.
 Example: `git://github.com/rightscale/examples.git`.
 * `node['rs-application_php']['scm']['revision']` - The revision of application code to
   download from the repository.
 Example: `37741af646ca4181972902432859c1c3857de742`.
-* `node['rs-application_php']['application_name']` - The name of the application or an FQDN of the application server.
-This attribute is used in finding the load balancer serving the application name when attaching/detaching the application server from a load balancer.
+* `node['rs-application_php']['application_name']` - The name of the application.
+The application name can only have alphanumeric characters and underscores.
+This attribute is used in finding the load balancer serving the application pool name when attaching/detaching the application server from a load balancer.
 Example: `hello_world`, `www.example.com`.
+* `node['rs-application_php']['vhost_path']` - The virtual host served by the application server.
+  This must be a valid FQDN or URI.
+This attribute is used in setting the `application:vhost_path_<application_name>` tag on the application server.
+No two application servers can have the same application name but different vhost paths.
+A load balancer server uses this attribute to set up access control lists (ACLs).
 * `node['rs-application_php]['app_root']` - The path of application root relative to `/usr/local/www/sites/<application name>` directory.
 Default: `/`.
 * `node['rs-application_php']['migration_command']` - The command used to perform